Samuel A. Elbert

-Samuel A. Elbert (April 9, 1832 - July 15, 1902) was a doctor and politician in Indiana.
+Samuel A. Elbert (April 9, 1832 – July 15, 1902) was an American physician and politician in Indiana.
 He was the Republican nominee for a state house seat in 1882.
-He was the first African American to receive an M.D. degree in Indiana.
+He was the first African American to receive a medical degree in the state of Indiana.

+Biography

-He was born in Maryland to parents who were not enslaved.
-He worked as a servant and studied at Oberlin College.
+Samuel A. Elbert was born in Maryland to parents who were not enslaved.
+He worked as a servant, and studied at Oberlin College.
 He moved to Indianapolis in 1866 and taught at a private school for African Americans supported by the Allen Chapel.

 He studied medicine with two doctors and enrolled at Indiana Medical College in 1869.
 After a dispute he was degreed by the college in 1871, appointed to the state board of health, and established a private medical practice.

 He won the Republican nomination for a state house seat over incumbent James Sidney Hinton.
 He and other Republicans lost in the state’s general election.

 He married and had six children.
 He was a prominent A.M.E.
 Church member.
 He died at his home at 512 North Senate Avenue.
 In 2013 a grave marker was added at Crown Hill Cemetery for Elbert.